c0mplikati0n/RISC-V-WIP/README.md

 Since this project was primarily educational, contributions are not expected, but feel free to open issues or create pull requests if you have suggestions or improvements.
 Feedback is welcome!

 ## Disclaimer

-This implementation is meant for educational purposes and may not cover all edge cases or optimizations found in production-grade processors.
+This implementation is meant for educational purposes and may not cover all edge cases or optimizations found in production-grade processors. **There are known bugs** with the write-back stage, and there may be other bugs that have not been addressed, as this project was completed over a year ago.

+Please use the project for learning and experimentation, but be aware that it may not function perfectly in all cases.